-A patient is told to lie on exam table.
-A instrument named speculum is used to keep the vagina open. colposcope is used to examine cervix and vulva.
+A patient is told to lie on an exam table.
+An instrument named a speculum is used to keep the vagina open. colposcope is used to examine cervix and vulva.

-Other tests such as cervical smear test, HPV DNA test, blood test, CT scan, MRI, biopsy and pelvic ultrasound are also used as diagnostic methods.
+Other tests such as cervical smear tests, HPV DNA tests, blood tests, CT scans, MRI, biopsy, and pelvic ultrasounds are also used as diagnostic methods.

 Treatment of Cervical Cancer

-Cervical treatment options includes surgery, radiotherapy, chemotherapy or combinations of these.
+Cervical treatment options include surgery, radiotherapy, chemotherapy, or combinations of these.

 Surgery is commonly used when the cancer is confined to the cervix.
 Radiotherapy may be used after surgery if a doctor believes there may still be cancer cells inside the body.